brodjieski/psm_monitor/README.md

 FROM runs ORDER BY id DESC LIMIT 48;
 ```

+# Jamf Pro

 ## Jamf Pro Extension Attribute

+If you do not want to monitor the state over time, there are some Jamf Pro items also included here.
+These work without the monitor being installed.

 `ea_psm_last_user.zsh` reads the last logged-in user from `com.apple.loginwindow.plist`, resolves their UUID via `dscl`, and queries `psm list` live to return a single result string.